Space exploration and mining have more in common than most people realise.

 We don’t have to look far for examples.

-Take the Serra Verde REE deal.
+Take the Serra Verde REE deal in Brazil.
 A success story by every measure.
 PE Denham posted that they discovered the deposit 15 years ago, while commercial production started just in 2024.

 To fully realise the inherent value of these assets requires exceptionally patient capital.
 And patience, today, is a scarce resource.